aws-samples/amazon-sagemaker-keras-text-classification/README.md

 Instead of building a TensorFlow container from scratch, we are going to use the AWS Deep Learning (DL) Containers.
 AWS DL Containers are Docker images pre-installed with deep learning frameworks to make it easy to deploy custom machine learning (ML) environments quickly.

 AWS DL Containers support TensorFlow, PyTorch, and Apache MXNet.
 We are going to use TensorFlow today.
 You can deploy AWS DL Containers on Amazon Sagemaker, Amazon Elastic Kubernetes Service (Amazon EKS), self-managed Kubernetes on Amazon EC2, Amazon Elastic Container Service (Amazon ECS).
 We are going to deploy using SageMaker for training and inference.
 The containers are available through Amazon Elastic Container Registry (Amazon ECR) and AWS Marketplace at no cost, you pay only for the resources that you use.
-In this workshop, we a re going to download the AWS DL Containers images via ECR.
+In this workshop, we are going to download the AWS DL Containers images via ECR.

 For your reference, all available AWS DL Containers images are described in the documentation: